 Genre Selection

-Writers Room uses BISAC (Book Industry Standards and Communications) genre codes—the same system used by publishers, bookstores, and libraries—to classify your manuscript and provide industry-aligned feedback.
+Writers Room uses BISAC (Book Industry Standards and Communications) genre codes to classify your manuscript and provide industry-aligned feedback.
+This is the same system used by publishers, bookstores, and libraries.

 Why Genre Matters